Behind the Bar — How I Pour & Cure Small Batch Soaps

 From Pot to Pour — The Making of a Bar

 Each small batch begins on my kitchen counter, surrounded by stainless bowls and the faint scent of warm oils.
-I start by gently melting tallow and coconut oil, then blend in olive oil and castor oil — the same base that forms every Brushwood Corners bar.
+I start by gently melting tallow and coconut oil, then blend in olive oil and castor oil.
+This base forms every Brushwood Corners bar.

-Once the oils reach the perfect temperature, I slowly add in fresh goat’s milk mixed with lye, watching the transformation begin.
-This is where chemistry meets care — the point where ingredients turn from liquid to life.
+Once the oils reach the perfect temperature, I slowly add in fresh goat’s milk mixed with lye.
+I watch the transformation begin.
+This is where chemistry meets care — the moment when ingredients turn from liquid to life.

 “Soap-making is equal parts science and soul.”